clemenko/hobbyfarm/ic-workshop.md

 While this is starting we can click on the rocky tab to watch.

 ### We now have a 3 node cluster!

 ---

-## RKE2 - STIG

-There is a nice article about it from [Businesswire](https://www.businesswire.com/news/home/20221101005546/en/DISA-Validates-Rancher-Government-Solutions%E2%80%99-Kubernetes-Distribution-RKE2-Security-Technical-Implementation-Guide).

-You can download the STIG itself from [https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R1_STIG.zip](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_RKE2_V1R1_STIG.zip).
-The SITG viewer can be found on DISA's site at [https://public.cyber.mil/stigs/srg-stig-tools/](https://public.cyber.mil/stigs/srg-stig-tools/).
-For this guide I have simplified the controls and provided simple steps to ensure compliance.
-Hope this helps a little.

-We even have a tl:dr for Rancher https://github.com/clemenko/rancher_stig.

-Bottom Line

-* Enable SElinux
-* Update the config for the Control Plane and Worker nodes.

-Enough STIG.
-Let's start deploying applications like Rancher

----